 The Ansonia, 2109 Broadway, Upper West Side

-Recognized as a fine example of Beaux Arts architecture, this iconic Upper West Side historic condo building is the setting for the 1992 horror film Single White Female starring Bridget Fonda and Jennifer Jason Leigh.
+Recognized as an excellent example of Beaux Arts architecture, this iconic Upper West Side historic condo building is the setting for the 1992 horror film Single White Female starring Bridget Fonda and Jennifer Jason Leigh.
 The Ansonia was also the setting for the short-lived series 666 Park Avenue.

 66 Perry Street, West Village